Île aux Perroquets Lighthouse: 1951 tower

 A replacement tower was built in 1951 as part of a lighthouse modernization program after World War II, and is typical of replacement towers designed by the Department of Transport during that period.
-The lighthouse has a neoclassical design with octagonal base, shaft and capital.
+The lighthouse has a neoclassical design with an octagonal base, shaft, and capital.
 It is a tapered octagonal three-story tower.

 The tower is 10.5 m high.
 The light has a focal plane of 24 m, and gives a white flash every five seconds.
 There is a decorative vent cover above the red octagonal fiberglass lantern.
-There is a triangular pediment over the main door, and flat concrete hoods over the windows.
+There is a triangular pediment over the main door and flat concrete hoods over the windows.
 The tower is painted white with red detailing.

 The tower was fully automated in 1981.
-In 2005 Parks Canada allocated $125,000 towards restoration of both of the Mingan Archipelago lighthouses.
+In 2005 Parks Canada allocated $125,000 towards the restoration of both of the Mingan Archipelago lighthouses.
 The Île aux Perroquets Corporation was formed in 2010 with the goal of preserving and restoring the lighthouse.
 Some restoration work was undertaken in 2012.

-In addition to the tower, the site includes a boathouse (stage) built in 1908–1915, the houses of the senior keeper and assistant keeper, both from 1951, the 1952 chicken coop and forge building, the 1954 storage shed and a fog alarm building from the 1950s.
+In addition to the tower, the site includes a boathouse (stage) built in 1908–1915; the houses of the senior keeper and assistant keeper, both from 1951, the 1952 chicken coop and forge building; the 1954 storage shed; and a fog alarm building from the 1950s.

 The lighthouse received heritage designation in 2014, the first in Quebec, and was transferred to the Corporation de l'Île aux Perroquets.

 Boat tours to the lighthouse are available, and the keeper's house is available for visitors to stay overnight.

 The site is owned by the Canadian Coast Guard and managed by the Mingan Archipelago National Park Reserve.

-As of 2021 the lighthouse was still operational.
+As of 2021, the lighthouse was still operational.